auriq/essentia_docs/source/tutorial/index.rst

 ========

-Tutorials under the Essentia classification focus on how these AQ commands are efficiently scaled up to handle large numbers of files and volume of data.
+Tutorials under the Essentia classification focus on how these AQ commands are efficiently scaled up to handle large numbers of files and higher volumes of data.
 The two main components include *data management* and *resource management*.
 By abstracting out classes of data that share the same properties (i.e. log data from a web server with one file per day), we can concentrate less on where the data is, and focus on analyzing it.
-The resource manager is used to scale the processing to handle large groups of files.

 .. toctree::
+   :maxdepth: 2

    essentia/data_organization
    essentia/ess_on_aws